dart-lang/language/working/2365 - primary constructors/feature-specification.md

 `ModifierClass` as written does not make sense (`x` does not have to be `late`), but there could be other constructors that do not initialize `x`.

-Super parameters can be declared in the same way as in non-primary
+Super parameters can be declared in the same way as in a body constructor:
-constructors:

 ```dart
 class A {